 - In-app brand safety: Media spend is shifting heavily toward the app ecosystem, where we see an array of various types of content; from social media to dating apps, gaming apps, and news.
 And because this space acts differently than traditional web, the content doesn’t fall as easily into the same categories.
 Taking a closer look at a user’s in-app behavior and experience in order to analyze the brand safety also brings up privacy concerns that must be addressed.

 - Location-based brand safety: Location-based targeting is becoming more and more popular for advertisers as they look to connect with consumers in a specific time and place.
 The overnight sensation Pokémon Go grew a massive audience in a matter of hours and led to amazing location-based options for ad insertion.
-What many may not realise is that, due to the nature of the game, consumers were sometimes led to inappropriate locations.
+What many may not realize is that, due to the nature of the game, consumers were sometimes led to inappropriate locations.
 As location-based advertising grows, this type of brand safety will become more urgent to address.

 Protecting brand safety is harder than ever.
 As new media formats continue to emerge, brand safety systems must evolve along with them and address the concerns unique to each.